 Karnataka BJP MP stokes row over freedom movement

-In an apparent attack on Mahatma Gandhi, a controversial BJP MP from Karnataka has questioned the freedom movement led by the Father of the nation, and described India's independence struggle as an "adjustment" with the then British rulers.
-Freedom fighters who did not sacrifice anything made the country believe that it attained independence through 'Upavas Satyagrah', Gandhi's preferred mode of agitation, and became Mahapurush (great person), BJP MP Anant Kumar Hegde said at an event here recently.
+In an apparent attack on Mahatma Gandhi, controversial BJP MP from Karnataka Anant Kumar Hegde has questioned the freedom movement led by the Father of the nation, and described India's independence struggle as an "adjustment" with the then British rulers.
+Freedom fighters who did not sacrifice anything made the country believe that it attained independence through 'Upavas Satyagrah', Gandhi's preferred mode of agitation, and became Mahapurush (great person), Hegde said at an event here on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)